veranikabarel/leaflet-map/README.md

 * [Contact](#contact)

 ## General info
 This is a small project made for the purpose of taking part in the recruitment process.
 The project's aim is to make a map and a list of pinned places.
+[Check it out!](https://veranikabarel.github.io/leaflet-map/)

 ## Screenshots
 ![Example screenshot](#)